Fuel Property Testing: Sulfur

 No. 2-D S500

-When EPA originally published the regulations requiring 15 mg/kg sulfur in on-road diesel fuel in 2001, the designated test method was ASTM D 6428.
-This test method was later found to be inadequate because it was originally developed for aromatic hydrocarbons and not petroleum products and its precision did not conform to the statistical protocols used for petroleum products (D 6428 was later revised with new precision data and issued separately as D 6920).
-After legal action, EPA changed the test method requirements in 2004.
-Instead of requiring a specific test method, a performance based criteria was adopted.
-Any test method can qualify as an EPA approved test method provided it meets the minimum performance requirements outlined in 40 CFR 80.584.
+When the US EPA originally published regulations requiring 15 mg/kg sulfur in on-road diesel fuel in 2001, the designated test method was ASTM D6428.
+This test method was later found to be inadequate because it was originally developed for aromatic hydrocarbons and not petroleum products.
+Its precision did not conform to the statistical protocols used for petroleum products.
+D6428 was later revised with new precision data and issued separately as D6920.
+After legal action, the EPA changed the test method requirements in 2004.
+Instead of requiring a specific test method, a performance-based criteria was adopted.
+Any test method could qualify as an EPA approved test method provided it met the minimum performance requirements outlined in 40 CFR 80.584.

 ###